Port Contact: John Budd / Peter Wells

 Portsmouth handles over 75% of all the bananas that come into the UK and Europe.
 They are transported on 'reefers', a shipping term that refers to the refrigerated ships that move perishable commodities.
 Recent changes to shipping timetables, allied to my own preaching commitments, mean that I now serve more of a supporting role to Peter.
 However, many of the ships that I visit dock regularly in Portsmouth and it always brings me great joy to go onboard and meet my old friends among their crew members.

-I am Peter Wells and I have been serving as a Chaplain with Seamen’s Christian Friend Society in Portsmouth for over seven years.
+I am Peter Wells and I have been serving as a Port Missionary with Seamen’s Christian Friend Society in Portsmouth for over seven years.
 Throughout that time I have always found it to be a deeply rewarding and humbling role.
-I live on the Isle of Wight but thanks to the wonderful taxi service provided by my dear wife, I am able to take the regular Hovercraft service to Dover, then travel on to Portsmouth to visit to ships as they call into port.
+I live on the Isle of Wight but thanks to the wonderful taxi service provided by my dear wife, I am able to take the regular Hovercraft service to Southsea, then travel on to Portsmouth to visit to ships as they call into port.

 From isolation into friendship